THE LITTLE HORN OF DANIEL 8 IS NOT ANTIOCHUS EPIPHANES

 16. We will see that the 70 weeks of Daniel 9 are cut off this 2300 day period.
 As the 70 weeks represented 490 years it is obvious that the 2300 days cannot be literal days but must also represent years reaching to "the time of the end."
 Dan 8:17.

-17. The actions of the real little horn are of sufficient importance and scale to bring about a vast judgment scene in heaven with millions of angels in attendance and described in Daniel 7:9-14.
+17. The actions of the real little horn are of sufficient importance and scale to bring about a vast judgment scene in heaven with millions of angels in attendance as described in Daniel 7:9-14.
 The actions of Antiochus were not sufficient to bring about such a scene.
 An evil far greater than Antiochus is clearly described

 19. The little horn cast down the place of God’s sanctuary.
 Antiochus did no damage to the sanctuary or the place (Heb.
 Makon) it stood.